 This course is the first of six Radiographic Principles courses.
-The course content will include discussion relative to radiation concepts, electricity, electromagnetism, basic radiographic x-ray equipment
+The course content will include discussion electricity. relative radiation concepts, electromagnetism, basic radiographic x-ray equipment and the x-ray tube.
+The course will provide discussion relative to the discovery of x-rays and x-ray properties.
+The course will include the relationship between current, potential difference and resistance in a circuit known as Ohm's law.